Kahuna915/Group2-Final-Project/Setting-up-the-Workstations.md

      - To change the domain select the "Domain" option and insert the name of your domain(group2-final.local for this project)
      - Make sure to restart the system for the changes to be applied

+The screenshot below shows the windows machine set up with DHCP services.
+Follow the steps above and configure a static IP until your DHCP servers are configured.
 ![](https://github.com/CameronAuler/Group2-Final-Project/blob/2890aff826e32c77dd64a0d043109e2476ec0ce2/system-configuration/mgmt2/workstations.PNG)